Creating a New Kind of Doctor

 Pathology Conference

-This conference includes one session every other month (alternates with the radiology conference).
+This conference includes one session every other month.
 Fellows learn from a pathology curriculum and are led by pathology faculty.

 Journal Club